ValentinMi/coincashew/coins/overview-xmr/guide-or-how-to-run-a-full-node.md

 * Dual-core CPU
 * 4+ GB RAM
-* 160GB+ SSD HD
+* 240GB+ SSD HD

 ### :robot: Minimum Pruned Node System Requirements <a href="#minimum-slasher-system-requirements" id="minimum-slasher-system-requirements"></a>

 * Same as full node yet with a smaller HD
-* 80GB+ SSD HD
+* 105GB+ SSD HD

 {% hint style="info" %}
-As of early 2021, a pruned node uses 32GB and a full node uses 96GB of storage space.
+In 2025, a pruned node uses ~95GB and a full node uses ~230GB of storage space.
 {% endhint %}

 ## :bricks: 1.
 Configuring ports and firewall